Peloton Collaborates with Sfile Technology

 HOUSTON, Nov.
-19, 2020 /CNW/ -- Peloton is pleased to announce that our Well Data Lifecycle Team is now collaborating with Sfile, a cognitive computing company.
+19, 2020 /PRNewswire/ -- Peloton is pleased to announce that our Well Data Lifecycle Team is now collaborating with Sfile, a cognitive computing company.

 The opportunity to align Sfile's technology with Peloton's Platform solutions, will enhance our clients' ability to access and analyze their operational data, improve decision making and optimize opportunities.